-- 1. Calculate the loss Mrs H has suffered as a result of making the transfer. - 2.
-Take ownership of any investments which can't be surrendered, if possible. - 3.
-Pay compensation for the loss to Mrs H. - 4.
-Pay Mrs H £500 for the distress and inconvenience caused by its failure to act fairly and reasonably.
+- 1. Calculate the loss Mrs H has suffered as a result of making the original transfer. - 2.
+Take ownership of any remaining investments that cannot be surrendered if possible.

+- 3. Pay compensation for the loss either to Mrs H direct or into her pension, depending on what she chooses.
+In either case the payment should take into account the necessary adjustments set out below. - 4.
+Pay £500 for the trouble and upset caused to Mrs H.